bketelsen/storyblog/content/posts/win-the-dev-box.md

         },
 ```

 Finally, change your starting directory too, by modifying the "startingDirectory" value.
 Change `YOURUSER` to the username you chose when you installed WSL.
 Mine was `bjk`.
+If you don't do this, WSL will start up in your Windows User profile directory, which will be mighty confusing since it's not `$HOME`.

 ### Sidebar